Apirich/FPwordbase/CrossWordle51/README.md

 On your mobile device, scan the QR code, and the Expo Go app will automatically load the application.
 (Ensure the Expo Go app is installed on your device.)

-For dependencies, please refer to the package.json file in both the CrossWordleBackend and CrossWordleApp folders.
+For dependencies, kindly refer to the package.json file in both the CrossWordleBackend and CrossWordleApp folders.

 Note: The CrossWordle application was tested using iPhone 8 and iPhone 13 with Expo Go SDK 51.